bgawalt/papis-akka-demo/README.md

 # papis-akka-demo

 Hello!
-This repository is a mild demonstration of deploying a predictive model, accessible through an HTTP API, can be built using the actor model.
+This repository is a mild demonstration of deploying a predictive model, accessible through an HTTP API, built using an actor framework.
 It makes use of Scala's Akka and Spray libraries to let you train and utilize a simple, two-class text classifier.

 You shouldn't need more than a Java Runtime Environment to make use of this toolset -- if calling